Clubroot: Management

 Clubroot is very hard to control.
 The primary step for management and long-term control is exclusion of the disease.
 Good sanitation practice is important with regard to the use of tools and machinery in order to prevent the introduction of the pathogen to a disease-free field.
 It is not uncommon for an inattentive farmer or gardener to unknowingly carry in the pathogen after being previously exposed to it at a different time.
 One should avoid purchasing infected transplants of cabbage so as to prohibit the infestation of P. brassicae.
 Soil type is also an important factor in the development and spread of cabbage clubroot; the use of sand will allow for the plants to grow in well-drained soil, thereby eliminating the possibility of the pathogen to proliferate in a hospitable environment.

 Although it is difficult to eradicate the pathogen once it is introduced to a field, there are several methods for its control.

 Liming has been an effective control measure to curb clubroot since the 19th century.
 This method does not eradicate clubroot but it will slow its development by creating unfavorable conditions.
 In addition, calcium and magnesium can be added to the nutrition profile of the soil to help control clubroot.
 To get efficient results the field soil, [pH] must be kept above 7.5.
 This takes massive applications to field soil in order to treat all of the soil where spores of clubroot are found.
 Combining lime with one other treatment has shown most effective.

 Crop rotation with non-host crops is another method to help prevent clubroot.
 The half life of P. brassicae is 3.6 years.
 Unfortunately, long rotations of approximately 20 years are required in order to be effective.
 This is very difficult with typical canola rotations not being more than three years.
 Canola crop brings in high revenue to farmers.
-This would also require complete removal of Cruciferae crops, such as wild radish and mustard.
+This would also require complete removal of Brassicaceae crops, such as wild radish and mustard.

-Some fungicide has been found to help with clubroot but it is very pricey and would take huge amounts to saturate the soil.
+Some fungicide has been found to help with clubroot, but it is expensive and would take huge amounts to saturate the soil.
 The best way to prevent contamination between fields is to clean agricultural equipment and vehicles which have come in contact with club root before moving to a new field.
 All contaminated soil, equipment and tools must not be moved to clean, disease-free fields.
 The best preventative method is field monitoring.
 Throughout the season, plants should be monitored for early symptoms of club root.
 More research is being conducted for early detection of club root in fall soils.

 Fumigation using metam sodium in a field containing diseased cabbages is yet another way to decrease the buildup of the pathogen.
 Control and management practices on already infected fields help to reduce the overall impact that P. brassicae has on a field of cabbage and other cruciferous plants, but it is extremely difficult to rid an individual plant of the disease once it is already infected.